resurfaceio/logger-ruby/README.md

 ### Setting Default URL

-Set the USAGE_LOGGERS_URL variable to provide a default value whenever the URL is not specified.
+Set the USAGE_LOGGERS_URL environment variable to provide a default value whenever the URL is not specified.

     # using Heroku cli
     heroku config:set USAGE_LOGGERS_URL=https://my-https-url